comychitz/knowledge/programming/README.md

 * The Pragmatic Programmer
 * Clean Code - Martin
 * The Art of Unix Programming - ESR
+  * seven, plus or minus two, is the number of things that a human mind can keep in its head at once
+  * when being compact, it doesn’t always help to look at the length of the function, but more so the number of local variables or nesting levels.
+  * should keep static procedure call depth to no more than four

 ## general notes
 * syntax vs semantics